JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_09/lecture.md

       end
   end)
 ```
-It is expanded into the function with else, where first branch `$(Expr(:generated))` generates the expression `:(x + x)` and copy it the return and the other spits the error saying that the function is has only generated version.
-This suggest the possibility (and reality) to implement two versions of the same function, one generated and one normal and leave it up to the compiler to decide which to take.
+It is expanded into a function with an if-condition, where the first branch `$(Expr(:generated))` generates the expression `:(x + x)` and returns it.
+The other spits out an error saying that the function has only a generated version.
+This suggests the possibility (and reality) to implement two versions of the same function; A generated and a *normal* version.
+It is left up to the compiler to decide which one to use.
 It is entirely up to the author to ensure that both versions are the same.
-Which version the compiler will take?
-The last comment on [23168](https://github.com/JuliaLang/julia/pull/23168) (as of time of writing) states
+Which version will the compiler take?
+The last comment on [23168](https://github.com/JuliaLang/julia/pull/23168) (as of time of writing) states:

-*Currently the @generated branch is always used.
+"*Currently the `@generated` branch is always used.
 In the future, which branch is used will mostly depend on whether the JIT compiler is enabled and available, and if it's not available, then it will depend on how much we were able to compile before the compiler was taken away.
-So I think it will mostly be a concern for those that might need static compilation and JIT-less deployment.* )
+So I think it will mostly be a concern for those that might need static compilation and JIT-less deployment.*"

 ## Contextual dispatch / overdubbing
 Imagine that under some circumstances (context), you would like to use alternative implementations of some functions.
 One of the most cited motivations for this is automatic differentiation, where you would like to take the code **as-is** and calculate gradients with respect to some variables.
+Other use cases of this approach are mentioned in `Cassette.jl`:

-Other motivations mentioned by `Cassette.jl` implementing this technique *includes dynamic code analysis (e.g. profiling, rr-style debugging, etc.), JIT compilation to new hardware/software backends, automatic differentiation, interval constraint programming, automatic parallelization/rescheduling, automatic memoization, lightweight multistage programming, execution graph extraction, and more.*
+"*Downstream applications for Cassette include dynamic code analysis (e.g. profiling, rr-style debugging, etc.), JIT compilation to new hardware/software backends, automatic differentiation, interval constraint programming, automatic parallelization/rescheduling, automatic memoization, lightweight multistage programming, graph extraction, and more.*"

 In theory, we can do all the above by directly modifying the code or introducing new types, but that may require a lot of coding and changing of foreign libraries.

 The technique we desire is called contextual dispatch, which means that under some context, we invoke a different function.
-The library `Casette.jl` provides a high-level api for overdubbing, but it is by no means interesting to see, how it works, as it shows, how we can "interact" with the lowered code before the code is typed.
+The library `Casette.jl` provides a high-level API for overdubbing, but it is interesting to see, how it works, as it shows, how we can "interact" with the lowered code before the code is typed.

-## insertion of the code
+### Insertion of code

 Imagine that julia has compiled some function.
 For example
 ```julia